 Mesothelioma predominantly affects groups living in more industrial states or those with naturally occurring asbestos deposits.
 While survival rates by state are not significant, death rates can be used to describe the total number of deaths in each state.
-This figure is usually expressed in deaths per million, meaning the number of deaths is for every million residents of the state.
-The basic formula is this:
+This figure is usually expressed in deaths per million, meaning the number of deaths for every million residents of the state.

 Death Rate (in deaths per million) = (Mesothelioma Deaths / Total Population) * 1,000,000

-- Wyoming (22.2 deaths per million).
+- Wyoming — 12.0 deaths per million

-- New Jersey (20.2 deaths per million).
+- New Jersey — 11.5 deaths per million

 Stage of Cancer

-The stage at which mesothelioma is diagnosed can be a good predictor of overall survival rates.
-This is only for patients with pleural mesothelioma, which is the only form of the cancer that has a staging system.
+The stage at which mesothelioma is diagnosed can be a good predictor of overall survival.
+This is only for patients with pleural mesothelioma, as it is the only mesothelioma type with an official staging system.
 If patients have earlier stages of mesothelioma, the cancer has not substantially spread beyond the lining of the lungs.
-This means patients have more treatment options such as surgery, which may improve survival rates.
+This means they have more treatment options, such as surgery, which may improve survival rates.

 Pleural Mesothelioma Median Survival by Stage